Health conditions

 • cover any skin wounds if possible.

 No special cleaning is required in your home and your clothing may be laundered as usual, along with the rest of the household laundry.
 All eating utensils and dishes can be washed in the normal way.
 You can return to work.
-It is important to tell other healthcare providers about your positive test result for CPO so they can organise the best care.

 More information